NAICNO/Jobanalyzer/code/sonalyze/AUTH.md

 these?
 In principle it is every query based on Sonar sample data or Slurm sacct data, since these carry user information.
 That excludes only `cluster`, `config`, and `node`.

+(On second thought, not sure that one file per cluster is a great idea.
+But this is one of those things that *really should be a proper database* anyway.
+User permissions are not append-only like the rest of our data, we want transactions etc.)

 ## Upload (`add`, etc) authentication and authorization